 With solar systems, where there’s resistance, there is often power loss.
 Such is the case in the wiring and soldering connected inside the solar panels.
 These connections reduce how much electricity solar panels can produce by adding electrical resistance to the circuit.

 Due to heat and voltage drop, even a system with properly sized wires and connections will lose a small percentage of production in moving power from the panels to the system owner’s utility meter.

 Other Factors to Calculate Solar Production

 When collecting estimates, many solar companies will include an “Other Losses” category.
 It’s a catch-all for items not accounted for above.
 The company doing your solar estimate will go with a value they feel comfortably reflects the variability of your system’s production.

 Your solar system will experience productivity loss whenever the system needs to be shut off.
 If your solar system is connected to the utility grid, code requires it to shut down when the power goes off for the safety of utility workers.
 If your system needs maintenance, it will also have to be turned off, meaning it won’t be producing energy.

 Most systems will experience some downtime when the system is not producing at all or is only producing at partial capacity.
 Downtime can include power outages, as well as panel and inverter failures.

 What is Left Over When Calculating Solar Production?

 Despite all these factors that eat away at your solar system’s production, it’s still a remarkably beneficial and efficient technology that can have a real positive financial impact on your home, farm, or business.

 And if you choose to go solar with Paradise Energy, you’ll get exactly what you see, thanks to our unique Triple Ten Guarantee.
-Included in this is our production guarantee, which states that if your solar system doesn’t produce at least what we estimate it will, we’ll pay you the difference.
+Included in this is our production guarantee, which states that if your solar system doesn’t produce what we estimate it will, we’ll pay you the difference.